coredns/rrl/README.md

 > Responses generated from local wildcards are counted and limited as if they were for the parent domain name.
 > This controls flooding using random.wild.example.com.

-CoreDNS can serve plugins that can be authoritative for wildcard sub domains, but getting rrl to be aware of these is complex.
-Therfore in CoreDNS *rrl*, wildcard generated records are accounted for individually.
+In CoreDNS *rrl* wildcard responses are accounted for individually.

 ## Additional References